FNS60217 Advanced Diploma of Accounting

 - PTE Academic band score 42 equivalent or

-- Satisfactory of completion General English – Advanced level or
+- Satisfactory completion of General English – Upper Intermediate level or

 - Successful completion of Senior Secondary certificate of education in Australia conducted in English or